This post may contain affiliate links. See our affiliate disclaimer here.

 How do you fill an RV water heater?

-RV water heaters are automatically filled when you fill up the fresh water tank or connect to city water.
+RV water heaters are automatically filled when you fill-up the fresh water tank or connect to city water.
 If your hot water tank is not filling, make sure your hot water bypass is not turned on.

-RV water heaters can be left on as long as their is water in the tank.
+RV water heaters can be left on as long as there is water in the tank.
 Fill your fresh water tank or turn on your city water connection and allow water to run through the faucets for a few minutes before turning the water heater on.

 Thanks for reading our guide to RV water heater maintenance.
 If you are currently having issues with your appliance, check out our RV water heater troubleshooting guide.

-After following the above instructions, your RV water heater will be in tip top shape, but what about the rest of your RV?
+After following the above instructions, your RV water heater will be in tip-top shape, but what about the rest of your RV?

 We have several maintenance guides to help you prevent issues with your RV appliances and components.